Cubaner/BigDataProjekt/README.md

 You continue with the configuration of the flume agent

-- Go to the Flume Service page, click on the `Configuration` tab and select `View and Edit`
+- Go to the Flume Service page, click on the `Configuration` tab
-- Select the Agent `Default`
+- Go to Agent on the left side
 - Set the Agent Name property to `TwitterAgent`
 - Copy the content of the TwitterAgents below and paste them into `Configure File`
-- Afterwards click `Save Changes`

 ```
 TwitterAgent.sources = Twitter
 TwitterAgent.channels = MemChannel